rust-lang/rfcs/text/0000-target-feature-runtime.md

 # Motivation
 [motivation]: #motivation

-Binaries and libraries using the `std` library can perform run-time feature detection via the `is_x86_feature_detected!("avx")` architecture-specific macros.

-This operation requires, in general, operating system support, and is therefore not available in `libcore`, which is operating system agnostic.
+## Background on target features

+> **Note**: if you know what target features are and how to write code that
+> conditionally uses them from Rust you can safely skip this sub-section.

+A Rust target triple, like `x86_64-apple-darwin`, produce binaries that can run on all CPUs of the `x86_64` family that support certain architecture "extensions"; for this particular case, all CPUs the binary runs on must support the SSE3 vector extensions.
+That is, all Rust programs compiled for this target can safely make use of SSE3 instructions, since all CPUs where those binaries are allowed to run support them.
+On the other hand, the `x86_64-unknown-linux-gnu` target only requires SSE2 vector extensions.
+For a binary to use SSE3 instructions, it would first need to check whether the CPU supports them, since this is not necessarily the case.
+In Rust, the behavior of attempting to execute an unsupported instruction is undefined, and the compiler optimizes under the assumption that this does not happen.

+In Rust, we call `x86_64` the target architecture "family", and extensions like SSE2 or SSE3 "target-features".

+Currently, target-features can be detected:

+* at compile-time: using `#[cfg(target_feature = literal)]` to conditionally
+  compile code.
+* at run-time: using the `is_{target_arch}_feature_detected!(literal)` macros from the standard library to query whether the system the binary runs on actually supports a feature or not.

+## Problem statement

+The `cfg(target_feature)` macro can be used by all Rust code, but is limited to the set of features that are unconditionally enabled for the target.

-That is, `#![no_std]` libraries, like `liballoc` and `libcore`, cannot perform run-time feature detection, even though `libstd` often ends up being linked into the final binary.
+The architecture-specific `is_{target_arch}_feature_detected!(literal)` macros require operating-system support and are therefore only exposed by the standard library; `#![no_std]` libraries, like `liballoc` and `libcore` are platform agnostic and cannot currently perform run-time feature detection.

+That is, currently, libraries have to choose between being `#![no_std]`-compatible, or performing target-feature detection at run-time.

-This results in some crates in crates.io having much better performance than the methods of the types provided by `libcore`, like `&str`, `[T]`, `Iterator`, etc.
+As a consequence, there are crates in `crates.io` re-implementing methods of `libcore` types like `&str`, `[T]`, `Iterator`, etc. with much better performance.

-One example is the `is_sorted` crate, which provides an implementation of `Iterator::is_sorted`, which performs 16x better than the `libcore` implementation by using AVX.
-Another example include the `memchr` crate, as well as crates implementing algorithms to compute whether a `[u8]` is an ASCII string, or an UTF-8 string.
-These perform on the ballpark of about 1.6x better than the `libcore` implementations, by using AVX on x86.
+One example is the `is_sorted` crate, which provides an implementation of `Iterator::is_sorted`, which performs 16x better for some inputs than the `libcore` implementation by using AVX.
+Another example include the `memchr` crate, as well as crates implementing algorithms to compute whether a `[u8]` is an ASCII string or an UTF-8 string, which end up being used every time a program calls `String::from_utf8`.
+By using AVX on x86, these perform on the ballpark of about 1.6x better than the `libcore` implementations, and could probably do better using AVX-512.
+Most Rust code cannot, however, benefit from them, because they will be using `String::from_utf8` via the standard library.

+This is a shame.
+Whether a library is `#![no_std]` or not is orthogonal to whether the final binary is able to perform run-time feature detection and most binaries using `#![no_std]` crates do end up linking `libstd` into the final binary.

-For `#![no_std]` binaries, the standard library is not linked into the final binary, and they cannot use any library that uses the runtime feature detection macros, because they are not available.
+On the other hand, `#![no_std]` binaries cannot use any library that uses the runtime feature detection macros, even though for these it would be better to just report that all features are disabled instead of splitting the ecosystem.

 The goal of this RFC is to enable `#![no_std]` libraries and binaries to perform run-time feature detection.

+## Use cases

-However, `#![no_std]` libraries and binaries are used in a wider-range of applications than `#![std]` libraries ones, and they might often want to perform run-time feature detection differently.
+`#![no_std]` libraries and binaries are used in a wider-range of applications than `#![std]` libraries ones, and they might often want to perform run-time feature detection differently.
 Among others: